A glossary of inside jokes and references from the No Laying Up podcast

 Here's the entire saga.
 It has since

-become a reference that is
+become a reference that's

-used on occasion.
+used on various

-J Lindeberg - A
+- J Lindeberg - A

 Swedish clothing company that